lizzythomson/lizzythomson/README.md

 Full Stack Software Engineer, Student at BloomTech

-I am finishing up a 6 month coding bootcamp at BloomTech.
+I am finishing up a 6 month coding bootcamp at BloomTech in May 2022.
 We have learned all about CSS, HTML, JavaScript, React, Node.js, Cypress, Jest, and more!

 I’m currently working on the frontend of a potluck app.
 This app will allow users to create events, invitations, and select items need for the potluck.
 I am exploring the ease and practicality of tailwind CSS during this project.
 I love it!